KDE/documentation-docs-kdenlive-org/titles_and_graphics/titles/title_patterns.rst

 Patterns
 ========

-Patterns are, like templates, re-usable collections of objects.
+Patterns are, like templates, reusable collections of objects.
 Any object you can add to a title and any group of objects can be saved as a pattern and added to a title clip.

 In contrast to title templates, adding a pattern does not overwrite the existing title clip but simply adds the pattern to whatever is already in the title clip.